-A quality driver training program will help your teen learn the rules of the road and how to safely operate a vehicle.
-It can also help you and your teen accelerate the learning process by bringing in the wisdom of professionals who often have trained hundreds or even thousands of other new drivers.
-AAA's Dare to Prepare online workshop video can help you determine how to choose a driving school.
+A quality driver education program taught by professionals who often have trained hundreds or even thousands of new drivers will help your teen learn the rules of the road and how to safely operate a vehicle.
+AAA’s Dare to Prepare online workshop video can help you determine how to choose a driving school.

 Arizona law allows youth to substitute 30 hours of supervised practice driving, including 10 hours at night, for driver education.
 AAA urges parents and teens not to pass up this critical chance for teens to learn driving skills from a professional.
 Having a pro teach your teen basic driving skills will make all those practice hours you’re going to spend with your teen much easier.

-Take time to find a quality school—one that focuses on your teen’s safety—instead of a school that is the least expensive, most convenient or focused solely on your teen passing the driving test.
+Take the time to find a quality driving school—one that focuses on your teen’s safety—instead of a driving school that is the least expensive, most convenient or focused solely on teens passing the driving test.

 - Ask around.
 Does your local high school offer driver education?
 Check with friends and neighbors about programs they’ve used.

-- Call several schools.
-Ask specific questions about their operations, curriculum and training vehicles and request references.
+- Call several driving schools.
+Ask specific questions about their operations, and ask for references.

 - Check with the Better Business Bureau.